vinayakumarvs/EVA/Phase - II/Assignment 1/ReadMe.md

     Accuracy Achieved is ~69%

-      By Not Tokenising with GloVe Embeddings
+      2. Implement by Not using Tokenised with GloVe Embeddings

       Results are